-Generally speaking (and I'm being very general when I say the following), the federal income tax accounting rules for determining the annual taxable income of a business are in agreement with GAAP.
+Generally speaking (and we're being very general when we say the following), HM Revenue & Customs' income tax accounting rules for determining the annual taxable income of a business are in agreement with GAAP.
 In other words, the accounting methods used for figuring taxable income and for figuring business profit before income tax are in general agreement.
-Having said this, I should point out that several differences do exist.
-A business may use one accounting method for filing its annual income tax returns and a different method for measuring its profit both for management reporting purposes and for preparing its external financial statements to outsiders.
+Having said this, we should point out that several differences do exist.
+A business may use one accounting method for filing its annual income tax returns and a different method for measuring its profit, both for management reporting purposes and for preparing its external financial statements to outsiders.